junjunruan/P4-Website-Optimization/README.md

 Github folders:

-- frontend-nanodegree-mobile-portfolio: clone from udacity repository, which should be optimized;
+- frontend-nanodegree-mobile-portfolio: clone from udacity repository, which should be optimized.
+It can be visited [here](http://junjunruan.github.io/P4-Website-Optimization/dist/);
 - src: update some code for optimization, changes and comments can be clearly seen;
 - dist: final product after running grunt.